MrJadaml/react-camera-view-solution/README.md

 #### Bonus 1:

-Add a `<Miss />` component that renders a NotFound component for when a user visitings a path that does not exsist in your app.
+Add a `<Miss />` component that renders a NotFound component for when a user visitings a path that does not exist in your app.

 #### Bonus 2: